 You can have either an end stoma or a loop stoma.
-An end stoma is when just one end of the bowel is formed into a stoma; a loop stoma is where a loop of bowel is brought out through the abdomen.
-The opened edges are then sutured to the skin.
-The stoma has two different openings, a functioning opening and a non-functioning end.
+An end stoma is when just one end of the bowel is formed into a stoma; a loop stoma is where a loop of bowel is brought out through the abdomen and cut so you will have two openings, one where waste will come out and the other leading down to the rectum.
+The opened edges of the bowel are then sutured to the skin.
 A loop is sometimes supported by a bridge in the early stages.

-Your stoma will gradually settle down during the first 6-8 weeks after surgery and reduce in size.
-Check it weekly with a measuring guide to make sure the hole in your stoma bag is a snug fit.
+Your stoma will gradually settle down during the first six to eight weeks after surgery and will normally reduce in size.
+Check it at least weekly with a measuring guide to make sure the hole in your stoma bag is a snug fit.
 This will help prevent leaks and sore skin.
 (You can get a measuring guide by calling our CliniMed Careline on 0808 1596017)

-If your stoma is or becomes black, dusky, pale or sloughy, report it to your doctor or stoma nurse.
+If your stoma is or becomes black, dusky, pale or sloughy (separating from the body), report it to your doctor or stoma nurse.
 You should also report any soreness, inflammation or ulceration of the skin around the stoma, and any sudden or unexplained swelling of the stoma.